Try this edible peanut butter playdough recipe for kids plus ideas for modeling and creative playdough activities for kids.

 As for tools, a butter knife is sometimes handy.
 But mostly they like to use their hands.
 And the garlic press (for awesome spaghetti, hair, and just plain interesting designs).

-(The bowl of spaghetti and meatballs above was made with a peanut butter playdough recipe that included both powdered milk and cocoa powder, btw.)
+Note: the bowl of spaghetti and meatballs above was made with a peanut butter playdough recipe that included both powdered milk and cocoa powder.

 Have you made peanut butter playdough?
 Or another edible playdough recipe?
 Please share your experience, favorite recipe, link, or ideas in the comments!